nak/pytest_mproc/docsrc/index.rst

    def globally_scoped_fixture()
        ...

-Node fixtures can be passed any keywoard args supported by pytest.fixure.
+Node fixtures can be passed any keyword args supported by pytest.fixure.

 .. warning::
     Values returned or yielded from a fixture with scope to a node must be picklable so as to be shared across multiple